-4. Buy in bulk
+4. Buy in Bulk

 Find the website you want to buy from, look up coupon codes online, log in to your cashback shopping account, and get what you need at a discount.

-While the coupon code helps you pay less, the cashback shopping website gives you back a few percentages of the price you paid as money, credit, or vouchers.
+Though the coupon code helps you pay less, the cashback shopping website gives you back a few percentages of the price you paid as money, credit, or vouchers.

 You all need Netflix, the Internet, and other subscriptions available with shared or group packages as well.
 Instead of signing separate contracts and paying their full price, why not share contracts and save a lot of money?

-7. Seek free entertainment
+7. Seek Free Entertainment

 Instead, invite your friends to a run or a football game in the park, go to street festivals and outdoor concerts, and take turns at throwing parties.
-Lookup free social events online and attend them.
+Look up free social events online and attend them.
 Nothing beats free entertainment!

-I know, taking the cab is easier and more comfortable than taking the sub or the tram.
-However, the price difference is overwhelming.
+While taking the cab is easier and more comfortable than taking the sub or the tram, however, the price difference is overwhelming.

 If you can’t take the sub or the tram, Uber or Lyft could still put some money back into your pocket and get you to your destination.

-They seem safe and useful, a gateway to getting what you want when you can’t afford it.
-What they really do is add up to your already considerable financial burden, and get you into even more trouble.
+Although credit cards seem safe and useful, a gateway to getting what you want when you can’t afford something, they will only add to your already considerable financial burden and get you into even more trouble.

-10. Change your thinking
+10. Change Your Thinking

 Even if your savings only pay for a new outfit, a birthday party with your friends, or a gift for your loved one this time, they’re paying for something you couldn’t afford before, something that matters to you.

 Every dollar you save is a step forward, a reason to stick to these methods, try new ones, and keep saving.
-Who knows, one day you may actually be able to say you’re debt-free and you’re saving for something big, like your home, a new car, or even a yacht.
+Who knows, one day, you may actually be able to say you’re debt-free and you’re saving for something big, like your home, a new car, or even a yacht.

 Until that happens, I would love to hear what saving methods worked for you, what you save for, and if you’ve managed to pay off your debts, so don’t hesitate to share your story!